TrellixVulnTeam/swahilipython_SCMU/Doc/library/argparse.rst

 .. class:: Namespace

-   Simple class used by default by :meth:`~ArgumentParser.parse_args` to create an object holding attributes and return it.
+   Simple kundi used by default by :meth:`~ArgumentParser.parse_args` to create an object holding attributes and return it.

-This class is deliberately simple, just an :class:`object` subclass with a readable string representation.
+This kundi is deliberately simple, just an :class:`object` subkundi with a readable string representation.
 If you prefer to have dict-like view of the attributes, you can use the standard Python idiom, :func:`vars`::